manooi/thaihouse-gen/README.md

 # Description
 This is my project on Deep Learning.
 It generates traditional thai house images using DCGANs.
-Total training images = 1,000 images (10,000 after augmented)
+Total training images = 1,000 images (10,000 after augmented).
+The result images are still not good.
+More training, data, and tuning needed.

 # Instructions